Ottawa

 For companies that want to hire in Canada, you’ll need to have a strong HR department that understands the province's nuances regarding labor and employment regulations.

 Employment contracts are not mandated in Canada; however, they are strongly encouraged in order to protect both the employer and employee.
-The employment contract should define the working relationship, highlight the province's specific regulations, and spell out compensation, benefits, termination, and severance.
+The employment contract should define the working relationship, highlight the province's specific regulations, and spell out rules for compensation, benefits, termination, and severance.

 HR is required to give employees pay slips in order to ensure fair wages.
 The pay slip should specify the hours worked, pay, and any overtime hours.